 Qualified students will take ASN-level nursing courses at Seminole State College (Altamonte Springs), while taking UCF nursing courses at the same time on UCF’s Altamonte Springs campus.

-Students will complete their ASN degree with more than half of their BSN credits already earned, allowing them to complete their final one or two semesters of UCF’s BSN degree online after obtaining their RN license.
+Students will complete their ASN degree with more than half of their BSN credits already earned, allowing them to complete their final one semester of UCF’s BSN degree online after obtaining their RN license.